marcelpetrick/DevNotes/BeenThereSeenThat/20260611_CRA_Summit/README.md

-# 20260611 CRA Summit from Toradex and NXP in Munich
+# 20260611 CRA Summit - NXP & Toradex in Munich
-* 0900 to 1800
+* 09:00 to 18:00
 * TODO add the agenda from OCR-ed image

-* maybe 100 participants in the bürgerbräukeller
+* ~100 participants in the Bürgerbräukeller

 ## 1st talk: CRA overview - David Osterberger - from TÜV Süd
-* September2026 reporting duties for vendors
+* Reporting obligations begin September 2026 for vendors
-* december 2027 all requirements have to b applied
+* December 2027: all requirements must be applied
-* which products are in scope: harware product, laptops, clients, software clients like operating systems; and remote software data processing capabilities (cloud stuff)
+* Products in scope: hardware products, laptops, clients, software clients (e.g., operating systems), and remote software data processing capabilities (cloud)
-* exclude: hobby software; only sold to friends
+* Exclude: hobby software; software only sold to friends
-* also things under other standards: military, marine, medical .. does not fall under that regulation
+* Products under other standards (military, marine, medical) do not fall under this regulation
-* categorization into four different groups:
+* Categorization into four different groups:
-* reporting obligations! due to some bug or some lib you use has a vuln, then have to find way to fix this
+* Reporting obligations: if a vulnerability is discovered in a library you use, you must find a way to fix it
-* provide software updates, during support period, at least 5 years
+* Provide software updates during the support period for at least 5 years
-* also needs conformity assessment: falls now under CE
+* Needs conformity assessment: falls under CE marking
-* technical requirements: made available without exploitable vulns, secure by default configutation, software updates, acces control , data confidentiality and integrity, security logging, availability of essential functions, control data outflow, data detletiin, limit attack surfaces, limit impact of attacks, minimisation of data processing
+* Technical requirements: available without exploitable vulnerabilities, secure by default configuration, software updates, access control, data confidentiality and integrity, security logging, availability of essential functions, control data outflow, data deletion, limit attack surfaces, limit impact of attacks, minimization of data processing
-* security updates for free, functional updates - you can take money; so maayb separate tehm
-* data deletion: even comissioning is to be kept in mind; even if thrown away, how to delete the data safeyl?
 * product lifecycle management design, develop and production -> deliver< -> maintenance
 * minimum of five years support period
-  * five years individually from product launch for each device sales date
+  * Five years individually from product launch for each device sales date
-* CE marking for manufacturers: identify applicable directives -> create eu declatation of conformity and affic the CE marking, ...
+* CE marking for manufacturers: identify applicable directives -> create EU declaration of conformity and affix the CE marking...
 SEE PHOTO
-* requirements are governed by the EU new legislative directirves
+* Requirements are governed by EU new legislative directives
-* manfacturer ms conduct regular audits and tests and evaluations
+* Manufacturers must conduct regular audits, tests, and evaluations
-* take care that 3rd parties and open source components do not compromise product secrity
+* Take care that third parties and open source components do not compromise product security
-* requirements for vuln management: single reporting platfom by enisa by september 2026
+* Vulnerability management requirements: single reporting platform by ENISA by September 2026
-* timelines for reporting: 24h for th first report on the vulnerability; max 72 hours comprehensive description of the vulnerability and incident
+* Reporting timelines: 24h for the first report on the vulnerability; max 72 hours for comprehensive description of the vulnerability and incident
 * todo photo of the decision tree: for the CRA compliance check

 -------------

 ## John Oster: Resilience - navigating the CRA for resilience and competitive advantage
-* lead for th cyber security deparment there, chair for some uptane standard (update for automotive, 5 ears with toradex)
+* Lead for the cybersecurity department there, chair for some UPTANE standards (update for automotive, 5 years with Toradex)
-* "its the cyber resilience act, not the cyber seuritct act or cyber defense act"" - he liked that sentence
+* "It's the Cyber Resilience Act, not the Cyber Security Act or Cyber Defense Act" - he liked that sentence
-* risk managemtn four tools: prevent the risk (ideal); mitigate the damage from the threat, transfer (the risk - CRA does not allow this; full responsibility as manufacturer); accept (residual risk - jsut accept this)
+* Risk management: four tools: prevent the risk (ideal); mitigate the damage from the threat, transfer (the risk - CRA does not allow this; full responsibility as manufacturer); accept (residual risk - just accept this)
 * CRA standards process (i brief)
   * horizontal standards: general standars, that apply across all pridouct categories
   * vertical standards: more detailed standards, specific to a particular product category